 This function could be called by increment_array(2,integer_array,4), which would cause each of the 4 elements in the integer_array to be incremented by 2 (502, 503, 504, 505).

-Note that arr contains a copy of the pointer to the array, so this local pointer can be manipulated without changing the original integer_array pointer back in the calling program.
+There is one other important detail in this example.
+Note that the function arguments are kept as local copies within the context of the function.
+For example, the argument arr contains a local copy of the pointer to the array, so this local pointer can be manipulated (e.g., arr++) without changing the original integer_array pointer back in the calling program.